hasanakyol/revreq/README.md

 # RevReq
 ## AI-Powered Feedback to Requirements Platform

-RevReq is an AI-powered SaaS platform that automatically transforms customer feedback into actionable product requirements with success predictions.
+RevReq is an AI-powered SaaS platform that automatically transforms customer reviews into actionable product requirements with success predictions.
 This repository contains the starter template for building the full RevReq platform.

 ## 🚀 Vision
 Turn feedback noise into product clarity by automatically converting scattered customer feedback into prioritized, actionable requirements.